WHAT TO DO IF YOU FIND A GUINEA PIG

 THEY NEED THESE THINGS ASAP!

-You will need to figure out if you have male or female guinea pigs.
-If you have multiple pigs of both sexes, the girls are likely pregnant and they will need to be separated.
+You'll need to figure out if you have male or female guinea pigs.
+If you have multiple pigs of both sexes, the girls are likely pregnant and will need to be separated.
 This video can help determine the sex of a guinea pig.
-As we said before, this is a crisis the likes of which we have not ever seen in our 20+ years rescuing.

 Thank You For Stepping Up And Saving Their Lives

-If you have found guinea pigs and have taken all of the above steps to make sure they are safe, secure and fed, please Email Us
+If you've found an abandoned guinea pig and have taken the above steps to make sure they are safe, secure and fed, please contact us.